Clubs

 The goal of Mountain Biking Club is to explore the trails of Santa Clara County.
 The rides are designed to allow members to relax from the stress of their lives.
 Mountain biking skills will be taught at each outing.
 Some ride locations include Almaden Quicksilver Park, Saratoga Gap, and Fremont Older Park.

-Moderator: Mr. Steve Scott
+Moderator: Mr. Tiger Niravong

 NEURO/PSYCH CLUB